Sumi-ahir/ProPeers-Notes/Coding-Notes.md

  # Question

 + Which command in Unix is used to display the current directory's contents?
--ls
+  ANS :ls

+# Identify the mistake in this command:

 + db.collection.createIndex({ age: "-1" })

- - Incorrect index type
+  ANS :Incorrect index type

 Explanation